This private tour is fully-customizable and tailored for anyone seeking the cultural essence of Mt. Fuji.

 We'll pick up at the gate of the station of your choosing.
 The places for pick-ups are: Shin-Fuji station, Fuji station, Fujinomiya station, Mishima station, Numazu station, or anywhere in the area (within 23 kilometers from Shin-Fuji Station)

 Your guide explains how Mt.
 Fuji’s snowmelt filters through volcanic rock to emerge as thousands of fine “white threads,” forming a broad curtain of water and a cool misty microclimate.
-Learn simple visitor etiquette at sacred water sites, the role of this area in historic Fuji-kō pilgrimages and ascetic training, and how lava flows shaped the basin.
-Enjoy unhurried time for photos and reflection while your guide points out the best angles and seasonal highlights (fresh greens, hydrangea, autumn colors; winter snowmelt surges).
-Paths are mostly paved with some steps; we keep an easy pace and can adapt for comfort.
+Learn the role of this area in historic Fuji-kō pilgrimages and ascetic training.
+Enjoy unhurried time for photos of Mt.
+Fuji and the falls.
+Paths are paved with steps; we keep an easy pace and can adapt for comfort.

 At Fujisan Hongu Sengen Taisha, the heart of Mt.
 Fuji’s foothills.
 Beneath vermilion gates and cedars, we follow a quiet path to Wakutama-ike, a spring fed by Fuji’s aquifer.
 Here your guide shares how people give thanks for water and safety, and how simple etiquette—light bows, low voices—turns a visit into intention.
 Face the peak, listen to flowing water, and set the tone for the day.
 If you are interested, we can also arrange for special prayers such as warding off misfortune, safety at sea, good health, and good fortune.
 If you choose to participate, it will take an additional 30 minutes (depending on crowd conditions) and the cost is around 5,000 to 6,000 yen per person.